Description:

 - Propagation – Bulb, runners

-- Optional: Quarantine: To prevent introducing pests or algae into your main tank, consider quarantining the plants in a separate container for a few days.
+- Optional - Quarantine: To further prevent introducing pests or algae into your main aquarium, consider quarantining the plants in a separate container, tank or bucket for a few days.

 - Monitor and Maintain: It's normal for new plants to exhibit some melting or leaf loss as they adjust.
 Maintain stable water parameters and provide appropriate lighting to support their acclimation.
 Avoid major water changes or adding new livestock for the first 24 hours to give the plants time to settle in.